 In human-centered theology: Tremendous pressure.
 Because salvation depends on the person's choice, the weight of their eternity rests on your persuasiveness.
 If you stammer, forget the right verse, fail to convince — you have potentially sent someone to damnation.
 Evangelism becomes a burden of guilt.

 In grace-centered theology: You are a messenger, not a savior.
 God saves.
 You speak.
 The results belong to Him.
-If He has chosen this person, nothing will stop the Spirit from bringing them home.
-The pressure is off.
-You share the gospel with joy instead of anxiety, with rest instead of desperation — and paradoxically, that freedom is when you are most effective.
+And here is what that frees: the man who believes he must close the sale will always be tempted to trim the message — to soften the call, hurry the verdict, hide the harder edges that might cost him the yes.
+The one who knows the saving is God's can afford to tell the whole truth, because he is not managing an outcome that was never in his hands.
+If God has chosen this person, nothing will stop the Spirit from bringing them home.
+The pressure is off, and you speak with rest instead of desperation — and paradoxically, that freedom is when you are most effective.

 When You Die